palewire/first-visual-story/readthedocs/index.rst

 Now that we have our Git repository created, we're going to start installing the tools we need to do our job.

-The first and more important is our framework.
+The first and more important is a `framework <https://en.wikipedia.org/wiki/Software_framework>`_.
 What's that?
 Nothing more than fancy name for a set of software tools that, working together, can stand up a website.
 Believe it or not, it takes dozens of different things to pull a good site together.
 Frameworks aim to make the challenge easier by organizing a curated set of tools into a system that saves programmers time.

 There are a lot of different frameworks out there.
 Maybe you've heard of some them, like `Django <https://www.djangoproject.com/>`_ for Python or `Rails <http://rubyonrails.org>`_ for Ruby.